Geonkick-Synthesizer/geonkick/README.md

 * Save preset in JSON format [i]
 * Open preset from JSON format [i]
 * Standalone [i]
-* Plugin
-     - LV2 [i]
 * Platforms:
      - GNU/Linux [i]
 * Deploy:
-  - GPLv2 source code with CMake build system [i]
+  - GPLv3 source code with CMake build system [i]
   - Documentation
       - How to build and install from source
       - Some technical insights of how the synthesizer is working and is built
       * User guide
       * FAQ
       * Tutorial
-  - Functional manual tests
-  - Build and test on: Debian, Ubuntu, Fedora and KXStudio
+  - Testing on Debian, Ubuntu, Fedora, KXStudio and AV Linux
 * Logo design
   - Logo design to be used as an application icon [i]

-Note: The realease of version 1.0 will not provide install packages.
+Note: The release of version 1.0 will not provide install packages.
-      This maybe added later after the release.
+      This maybe added later after the release or if someone is willing to create one to add it here.